chinazhouzhaoyi/SOM-down-sampling-for-plant-point-clouds/README.md

 ___

 ## Acknowledgement
-Part of our code is descended and modified from the open-source code by N. Chebrolu, F. Magistri, T. La¨be, and C. Stachniss (University of Bonn).
+Part of our code was descended and modified from the open-source code by N. Chebrolu, F. Magistri, T. La¨be, and C. Stachniss (University of Bonn).
 Their original code can be found at:  https://github.com/PRBonn/4d_plant_registration.

 Their related paper is as follows:
 N. Chebrolu, F. Magistri, T. La¨be, and C. Stachniss, (2021) Registration of spatio-temporal point clouds of plants for phenotyping.
 PLoS ONE 16(2):e0247243. https://doi.org/10.1371/journal.pone.0247243